 ❓ Sound familiar?
 You’ve bulldozed a meeting because no one else was “getting it.”
 You’ve cut people off at the first sign of disloyalty.
 You’ve said “I’ll just do it myself” more times than you can count.

-💡 The painful truth: You’re not actually protecting yourself.
-You’re isolating yourself.
-Your armor is also your prison.
-The strength you’re so proud of is pushing away the people who could actually help you succeed.
+💡 The painful truth: Your armor is also your prison.
+The strength you’re proud of is pushing away the people who could actually help you succeed.
+You’ve confused isolation for protection.

-• Recognize that strength includes vulnerability.
-Real power can afford to be soft.
+• Real power can afford to be soft.
+Strength includes vulnerability.

 • Practice asking for help before you’re in crisis

-• Collaborate as strategy, not weakness.
+• Collaborate as strategy.
 Even generals need armies.

-• Power with others is more effective than power over others
+• Power with others produces more than power over others

 ⚠️ When this goes too far: You’re alone at the top and it’s cold.
 Your relationships are all power dynamics.
 You’ve destroyed opportunities because you couldn’t share control.
 People fear you instead of following you.